The easiest way to get started with Vidyard is to upload a file from your computer.

 - Tip: hold down Command (⌘) or Shift (⇧) to select and upload multiple files from your computer at once

 Tired of clicking through folders and menus on your computer?
 Easily upload multiple video or audio files with drag and drop.

-- Sign in to vidyard.com in a browser tab
+- Sign in to vidyard.com in a browser tab, then select Library

 - Click and drag a file from your computer onto the browser window where you're signed in